jgab-net/Laravel-4-Generators/readme.md

+This fork adds support to rest on the generate command: scaffold, for use only consult with Content-Type = application / json

+added bootstrap3

 This Laravel 4 package provides a variety of generators to speed up your development process.
 These generators include:

 - `generate:model`